adamkiss/iosevka-custom/readme.md

 # Iosevka Custom

+🛑 This has been superseded by adamkiss/iosevka-custom - automated build using Github Actions.
+Use that, if you want.

 Script for generation of custom style of [Iosevka][iosevka-repo] Font.
 Because `brew cask install font-iosevka` works well, but the font has so many options—it's just too hard to not want customised version.

 It will do a shallow clone of [Official Iosevka Repository][iosevka-repo], generate font files with [my preferred options](#font-options), and copy generated files to `~/Library/fonts/iosevka-ak`.
 Clone and copy steps can be commented out though, which I found particularly useful when trying out options :)